There are Chancellor’s Regulations in place which guide what is permissible. This is a link to the current Diocese of Winchester regulations:

 Any plan for a headstone will need to fit within these regulations.

 When you have decided what you want to do, then the usual practice is to discuss this with a stonemason.
 Quite a few of the memorials in our churchyard have been placed by Lockerley Stonemasons and by Marcus Hoare Banks, but you are welcome to choose a different stonemason too.
 The important thing is that the stone that you decide on fits within the regulations above.

 Before you commit to a purchase, the design needs to then be signed off by the priest of St Mark’s.
-Attached below is the application form, that will need to be completed in duplicate and sent to us (firstname.lastname@example.org) with the fee.
-The current fees for a monument over a full grave are £142, made payable to St Mark’s PCC.
-The fees are set nationally each year:
+Attached below is the application form, that will need to be completed in duplicate and sent to us (email@example.com) with the fee.
+The fees are set nationally each year – the fee is to be made payable to St Mark’s PCC and can be confirmed at the time of contact:

 The application will need to include full detail of the monument and inscription – the stone masons will usually do this for you and send the form to St Mark’s.

 Please do not proceed with finalising or purchasing a stone until this has been signed off.
 We can only sign off things that fall within the regulations linked above.